Short Answer

 Each session takes only 5 to 10 minutes per treatment area.
 Some discomfort is normal during treatment, particularly over the most tender spots, but it's short-lived.
 There are no needles, no medication, and no downtime.
 You can return to your normal activities immediately after treatment, though high-impact exercise should be avoided for 24 to 48 hours.

 Most treatment plans involve 3 to 6 sessions, spaced about one week apart.
-Many patients notice significant improvement after just 2 to 3 sessions.
-For best results, shockwave therapy can be combined with corrective chiropractic care to address any structural issues contributing to your condition.
+Some patients notice changes early, while others need the full series before judging response.
+Shockwave therapy may be combined with corrective chiropractic care when movement or spinal mechanics are contributing to the irritated tissue.

 Shockwave Therapy vs. Cortisone Injections